bukkynunu/how-to-build-simple-anonymous-dapp/how-to-build-a-simple-anonymous-dapp.md

 The third function, `likeSecret`, is triggered when a user likes a secret.
 It approves the smart contract to spend 1 cUSD on the user's behalf, and then calls the `likeSecret` function on the smart contract, passing in the index of the secret.
 It updates the list of secrets and the user's cUSD balance by calling the `getSecrets` and `getBalance` functions.

 The fourth function, `dislikeSecret`, is triggered when a user dislikes a secret.
-It works similarly to the `likeSecret` function, but instead calls the `dislikeSecret` function on the smart contract.
+It works similarly to the `likeSecret` function but instead calls the `dislikeSecret` function on the smart contract.

 After this, you would use the `useEffect` hook to some specific functions as the application starts.